Nanasaki-Ai/Bangkok-Intersection/README.md

   Filter vehicles and pedestrians of interest based on trajectories and predefined areas.

-- **Background removal**
+- **Background removal and irrelevant vehicle elimination**

   According to the trajectory data, the foreground is retained and the background is eliminated.

-- **Irrelevant vehicle elimination**

-  Only keep pedestrians and key vehicles to construct more refined trajectory features.
+  The irrelevant vehicle elimination strategy only keep pedestrians and key vehicles to construct more refined trajectory features.

 To demonstrate the output at each step, we have prepared separate Python files corresponding to nearly every stage of the process.
 You can *follow them sequentially* or *download our preprocessed files* for quick reproduction.